Megan Squire: Research

 Squire's research focuses on how online extremism is mediated by social media networks, including Telegram, Facebook, and other platforms.

-Squire performed research in 2018 on anti-Muslim Facebook groups, using Facebook's Graph API to create a dataset of 700,000 members from 1870 open and closed groups with ideologies ranging from anti-Muslim to white nationalist to neo-Confederate, and more.
+Squire performed research in 2018 on anti-Muslim Facebook groups, using Facebook's Graph API to create a dataset of 700,000 members from 1,870 open and closed groups with ideologies including anti-Muslim, white nationalist, neo-Confederate, and more.
 The data was gathered over ten months.
-She found that membership in one such group correlated highly with the chance of being in another sort of group, indicating that anti-Muslim sentiment acted as a "common denominator" for membership in related groups.
+She found that membership in one such group correlated highly with the chance of being in another group, indicating that anti-Muslim sentiment acted as a "common denominator" for membership in related groups.
 Her research has been cited in lawsuits against Facebook for failing to remove such groups.

 She has also explored how the younger generation of far right extremists, including Nick Fuentes and Patrick Casey, use video livestreaming and gaming platforms to earn money.
 A study in November 2020 showed that a handful of leaders of the global white nationalist movement are raising significant sums of money.
 As of November 2020, Squires' research indicated that Fuentes was earning about $326 per day off of DLive, or about $119,000 per year.
-"Most donations are small amounts of money, but some donors give very, very large amounts...Some users are giving $10,000 to $20,000 a month to streamers on Dlive."
-Her research using trace data from Venmo showed that the Proud Boys were taking dues, despite claims to the contrary.
+"Most donations are small amounts of money, but some donors give very, very large amounts...
+Some users are giving $10,000 to $20,000 a month to streamers on Dlive."
+Her research using information gleaned from the public APIs of Venmo and Facebook showed that the Proud Boys were taking dues despite claims to the contrary.

+In 2024, Squire led an SPLC research project that claimed that the social media and messaging app Telegram was prone to suggesting particularly dangerous and extremist content to users.
+The center's report, titled "Telegram’s Toxic Recommendations," examined thousands of content channels on the app and alleges that even searches for innocuous topics connected users to channels devoted to conspiracy theories and racist ideologies.

+Squire is also the author of two books: Clean Data - Data Science Strategies for Tackling Dirty Data, and Mastering Data Mining with Python - Find Patterns Hidden in Your Data.